 In Xenogears, the heroes explore a drifting ship whose crew was attacked and killed by the seemingly undead monsters called Wels.
 At one point, when they turn on the showers and a spray of red fluid pours out, prompting one of them to react with a horrified "what happened on this ship?" - but then it turns out that it's just rusty water.

-In Mass Effect 2, we have the dead Reaper.
+Mass Effect 2 has two:.
+The MVS Estevanico, which crashed on a planet about a hundred years ago.
+Even though it's a historical relic, it's falling apart and it's also extremely creepy.
+And we also have the dead Reaper.
 Abandoned for what's estimated to be 37 million years, and the people who found it quickly went crazy due to being indoctrinated.
 The level also counts as an almost literal ghost ship, since even though the ship is all but dead, dead gods still dream.

 The Legend of Dragoon has the Queen Fury crashing into a phantom ship filled with undead enemies, and where some important information about the Black Monster is learned.